khlkarim/surface-triangulation/docs/notes.md

 given A{ a configuration of points in d-dimensional space }
 the triangulation of A is: the division of the convex hull of A using d-simplices

-triangulation in 2D dimensions is the division of the convex hull (surface) of the set of points into triangules triangulation in 3D dimensions is the division of the convex hull (volume) of the set of points into polyhedra
+triangulation in 2D dimensions is the division of the convex hull (surface) of the set of points into triangles triangulation in 3D dimensions is the division of the convex hull (volume) of the set of points into polyhedra